ste7anste7an/lvgl_for_MicroBlocks/README.md

 ## Slider
 ![image](https://github.com/user-attachments/assets/f22fa70d-76bb-4393-a963-9ef8e5e4326b)

-An slider is drawn using the generic add object block, where from the drop down `slider` is selected.
+A slider is drawn using the generic add object block, where from the drop down `slider` is selected.

 ![add_slider](https://github.com/user-attachments/assets/9020a5e0-fbf9-43de-8a7e-7d74cc308aa0)